lblanes25/zip2pdf/prompt_real_data_layer2.md

 # Prompt: Layer 2 — Coverage Matrix & Gap Analysis (Production Run)

-I've uploaded two files:
+I've uploaded three files:
-1. The Layer 1 output workbook from the prior step (14 sheets of parsed audit universe data)
+1. The Layer 1 output workbook (14 sheets of parsed audit universe data)
+2. The Edge Derivation output workbook (Master Edge List, High Frequency Shared Values, Summary Statistics)
-2. A list of Entity IDs that are in-scope for the current audit cycle
+3. A list of Entity IDs that are in-scope for the current audit cycle

 I need you to build a coverage matrix that answers three questions:
 - Where are the coverage gaps when we account for how entities connect?
 - Where does concentration risk create uncovered exposure?
 - Where does an entity's connectivity suggest its audit frequency should be reconsidered?

+**CRITICAL: Exclude shared_model edges from all connectivity counts and coverage flags.** Models are too dense — a small group of model-heavy entities shares many models, generating ~9,900 edges that distort the network.
+Models are analyzed separately as concentration risk (Step 4), not as pairwise connections.
+Only use these edge types for connectivity: handoff_to, handoff_from, shared_app, shared_vendor, shared_prsa.

 ---